 In the second year, several courses build upon knowledge and skills that are obtained in the first year.
-Examples are the Applied Microeconomics, Applied Statistics and Intermediate Accounting courses.
-In addition, students follow courses such as International Economics, The History of Economic Thought and Empirical Marketing.
+Examples are the Toegepaste Microeconomie, Toegepaste Statistiek and Intermediate Accounting courses.
+In addition, students follow courses such as Internationale Economie, and Empirische Marketing.
+In the second year, Fiscale Economie students follow three economics and taxation courses: Fiscale Economie, Inkomstenbelasting A and Omzetbelasting.
 In the second year course credits also comprise 4 EC or 8 EC.